abhaynayar/genesis/extended/README.md

 work and implemented those.
 I would suggest IO-mapped, since at some point we want to stop using our RAM for this stuff.
 Maybe we can shift our screen and keyboard off the RAM later on as well using this.
-It will allow us to have a larger/colored screen with hogging all the RAM.
+It will allow us to have a larger/colored screen without hogging all the RAM.

 ----